da-nrw/DNSCore/ContentBroker/src/main/markdown/object_model.md

 object during ingest.
 When this happens the system possibly needs to regenerate PIPs.
 Since in these cases data from older packages are needed the older packages get loaded from long term archival resources to the WorkArea.
 Then you will find old representations alongside new ones.
 This could look like that:

-    2014_10_01+12_12+a
-    2014_10_01+12_12+b
-    2015_10_03+10_00+a
-    2015_10_03+10_00+b
-    2016_09_03+01_10+a
-    2016_09_03+01_10+b

-After building PIPs everything except the newest two representations get deleted again from the WorkArea and the newest get repackaged an put on long term resources.
-But there also a use case which is yet to be implemented which will the system allow to repackage object contents distributed across several packages into a new single package which then contains more than one representation and the complete object content respectively.

-Just because it was simple to do so, packages in WorkArea get two additional representations which never are part of AIPs and are used to store the PIPs for publication.
-These representations are

-    dip/public
-    dip/institution